isc-projects/kea/doc/guide/api.rst

 version-get reference
 =====================

-``version-get`` - The version-get command returns extended information about Kea version.
-The returned string is the same as if Kea would be run with -V command line option.
+``version-get`` - returns extended information about the Kea version in operation.
+The returned string is the same as if Kea were run with the -V command-line option.

 Supported by: ``kea-dhcp4``, ``kea-dhcp6``, ``kea-dhcp-ddns``,
 ``kea-ctrl-agent``

 Availability: 1.2.0 (built-in)

-Description and examples: See `??? <#command-version-get>`__
+Description and examples: see :ref:`command-version-get`

 Command syntax: